architech-boards/hachiko-documentation/source/quick.rst

 	For an useful tutorial use this command on the prompt: vimtutor

-3. Build the **minimal-dev** image with the following command:
+3. Build the **core-image-minimal-dev** image with the following command:

 ::

-	$ bitbake minimal-dev
+	$ bitbake core-image-minimal-dev

 .. important::

-	If the target board is a hachiko-tiny the minimal-dev is named **tiny-image** so use the command:
+	If the target board is a hachiko-tiny the core-image-minimal-dev is named **tiny-image** so use the command:

 	$ bitbake tiny-image